1ev0y/Computer-Organisation-/README.md

     Opcode      :- 10101
     Syntax      :- ceil reg1 reg2
     Type        :- C
-    Semantics   :- Takes the value of reg2 and computes its ceil into reg1
+    Semantics   :- Takes the value of reg2 and computes its ceil into reg1 (reg2 has to be a float)

 3)  Instruction :- floor
     Opcode      :- 10110
     Syntax      :- floor reg1 reg2
     Type        :- C
-    Semantics   :- Takes the value of reg2 and computes its floor into reg1
+    Semantics   :- Takes the value of reg2 and computes its floor into reg1 (reg2 has to be a float)

 4)  Instruction :- rot
     Opcode      :- 10100